TL;DR

 | Jan 23 | Remittance Advice | Received ADVICE OF REMITTANCE email from Hana Bank. |

-[!TIP] The email is not the final step!
-Even if you receive the
+[!TIP] The email isn’t the final step.
+Even after the

-ADVICE OF REMITTANCEemail from Hana Bank, the funds are not yet in your account.
-Due to foreign exchange regulations, you must manually confirm the reason for receipt and finalize the deposit to receive the funds.
+ADVICE OF REMITTANCEemail from Hana Bank, the funds aren’t in the account yet.
+Under FX regulations, you have to manually confirm receipt and select a reason before the deposit actually goes through.

-The official email from Google AdSense notifying that a payout has been dispatched.
+The official email from Google AdSense notifying that a payout was dispatched.

 Email Notification from Hana Bank (ADVICE OF REMITTANCE)

-After Google dispatches the payout, a few days later you will receive an ADVICE OF REMITTANCE email from Hana Bank.
-This is the official signal that the funds have arrived at the local bank in Korea.
+A few days after Google dispatches the payout, Hana Bank sends an ADVICE OF REMITTANCE email confirming the funds arrived at the local bank.

-The Incoming Telegraphic Transfer (ITT) notification received from Hana Bank.
+The incoming telegraphic transfer (ITT) notification from Hana Bank.

-While the email confirmed the arrival of the funds, the actual deposit details in my bank app told a slightly different story regarding the final amount.
+The email confirmed the money had arrived, but the actual deposit details in the app told a slightly different story.

 ⚠️ Payout Analysis: Fee Issues & The Final Twist